Understanding the energy passport

 Understanding the result

-The main result that should be understood is the energy output index.
-It calculates the required energy to maintain the building, and uses a predefined calculating method determined by law.
-The result is expressed using a letter classification system, similarly to electronic appliances, ranging from A to I.
+The energy passport offers three main classifications.
+The energy performance class, which is calculated based on the energy needs of the building, using calculation rules determined by law.
+The result is expressed using a letter classification system, comparable to electronic devices, ranging from A+ (the best performance) to I.

-The passport also determines the thermal isolation index.
-It calculates the building’s need in heating, and is expressed using the same letter classification system.
-Here, the quality of the building envelope is taken in account: walls, ceilings, windows and roof.
+The passport also determines the thermal insulation class.
+Also expressed via the letter system, this result only considers the heating heat requirements.
+Here, the quality of the building envelope is taken into account: walls, ceilings, windows, and roof.